mideind/BinPackage/README.md

 ----

-BinPackage includes certain additions and modifications to the original BÍN source data, the visibility of which is controlled via option flags.
+BinPackage includes certain program logic, created by Miðeind ehf., that optionally exposes additions and modifications to the original BÍN source data.
+Such logic is enabled or disabled by user-settable flags, as described in the documentation above.
-These are documented above and also explained in detail in the source code file `tools/binpack.py`, available in the project's GitHub repository.

 ----